Rome in a day: a practical guide to discover the essentials of the city

 9. Take the bus to the Vatican

 The day is coming to an end, but one of the jewels of the Eternal City remains: the Vatican, home to the impressive Sistine Chapel, St. Peter's Dome, the Basilica and the imposing square with Bernini's colonnade.
-Make the most of your time because it is the largest temple in the world, you will not have enough days to see it all!
+Make the most of your time because it is the largest temple in the world, and you will not have enough days to see it all!

 10. End a magical day with dinner in Trastevere, Chao Roma!

-If you want to say goodbye to Rome in style by enjoying a pleasant evening in the Trastevere neighborhood at night, I suggest you book a table at Antica Pesa, a Michelin-starred restaurant located in a former 17th century customs post, from which it derives its name.
-It has a spectacular garden from which to watch the sunset or moonlight on starry summer nights in Rome!
+If you want to say goodbye to Rome in style by enjoying a pleasant evening in the Trastevere neighborhood at night, I suggest you book a table at the Antica Pesa, a Michelin-starred restaurant located in a former 17th century customs post, from which it derives its name.
+It has a spectacular garden from which to watch the sunset or the moonlight on starry summer nights in Rome!

-Last practical tips
+Latest practical tips

 Some gastronomic suggestions